reflexive-communications/sumfields-addon/README.md

 - Largest contribution in the last 12 months
 - Number of contributions in the last month
+- Number of contributions in the last 40 days
 - Number of contributions in the last 45 days
 - Number of contributions in the last 62 days
 - Number of contributions in the last 110 days